Ex-Love Islander: 'No point' reporting online abuse

 She described to the Digital, Culture, Media and Sport Select Committee how a friend used to delete some of the online abuse directed at her to stop her seeing it.

-She added some was traced back to nurses, receiving a death threat from a 13-year-old, and how a teenage cousin was crying after being tagged on a site about ugly women.
+Ms Hart said that some of the abuse was traced back to nurses, and a death threat she received came from a 13-year-old.
+She added that a teenage cousin cried after being tagged on a site about ugly women.

 - Published